alex552/TodoListApp/README.md

 ```sh
 composer install
 ```
 ```sh
 php -r "file_exists('.env') || copy('.env.example', '.env');"
 ```
 ```sh
 php artisan key:generate
 ```
+###### I'm using sqlite as the database for this project.
+To create the database file, run the following command:
 ```sh
 php artisan migrate
 ```